AkThao/backtrack-sudoku/README.md

 ## Potential future improvements

 Add a stepper so the user can take a closer look at the solving algorithm by stepping forward through each iteration or running it back in time.
-Difficulty = Easy.

 Add some heuristics to speed up/vary the solving algorithm, so it's not purely backtracking.
-Difficulty = Hard.